 No one wants to think about being in a car accident.
-A car wreck can mean big inconveniences, a loss of transportation, and serious physical injuries.
+A car wreck can mean significant inconveniences, a loss of transportation, and serious physical injuries.

-More than 400 people died in motor vehicle accidents in New Mexico in 2016 and thousands of people sustained injuries in crashes.
-Traffic accident-related injuries are the leading cause of death among young people ages 1 through 24, according to the New Mexico Department of Health.
+More than 400 people died in motor vehicle accidents in New Mexico in 2016, and thousands of people sustained injuries in crashes.
+According to the New Mexico Department of Health, traffic accident-related injuries are the leading cause of death among young people ages 1 through 24.
 Think it can’t happen to you?
 Think again.
-Forbes suggests that statistically, you are likely to be in about three or four car crashes during the course of your life.
+Forbes suggests that statistically, you are likely to be in about three or four car crashes during your life.

 It is important to know what to do after an auto accident, including minor fender benders and those involving injuries.

 Here are eight steps to take after a car accident:

 A car accident is traumatic.
 Even minor impacts can stun you and leave you feeling a bit disoriented.
 If you’re in a car crash, take a moment to check yourself and your passengers.
 Here’s what to check for:

 - Is anyone bleeding?

 Before you do anything else, take a quick personal inventory.
 Are you bleeding?
 Are your passengers bleeding?
 Bleeding can be superficial, such as minor scrapes and cuts from broken glass, or bleeding can be a sign of a life-threatening injury.
 Apply pressure directly on the wound to slow or stop the bleeding.

 - Is everyone breathing and conscious?

 If anyone is unconscious or not breathing, call 911 immediately.
 Begin performing CPR if adequately trained.
 Do not move an injured person unless the individual is in a vehicle on fire or is in danger of being struck by another car.